ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 which has a 10 Gbs connection - providing a file transfer speed of up to (theoretical) 1.25 GB/s = 4.5 TB/h.
 As the login nodes, the transfer node can be access via SSH.

-_Comment_: You can also transfer data via the login nodes, but you will see much higher transfer rates when using the dedicated transfer node.
+_Comment_: You can also transfer data via the login nodes, but since those only have 1 Gbs connections, you will see much lower transfer rates.

 ### Development Nodes